CCPA Compliance Options for Publishers

 Publisher Rollout and Enforcement

 CCPA laws go into effect on January 1, 2020 with enforcement beginning July 1, 2020.
-Given this timeline, the Rakuten Marketing network quality team will begin auditing implementation in Q1 2020.
+Given this timeline, the Rakuten Advertising network quality team will begin auditing implementation in Q1 2020.
 Failure to meet compliance requirements may result in:

 - Suspension of payments for publishers with California user transactions.